Data Structures¶

 std::vector<T>: dynamic array¶

 Elements live in contiguous memory, like a C array, but the size can grow at runtime.
+Its costs are what make it the default:

 | Operation | Cost |